ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

   We use `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ for its ``color`` argument so that the shape is not visible.
 - Contrary to other texts, the table text will not move as you scroll or scale the chart.
+- Some text strings contain the 🠇 Unicode arrow (U+1F807).
+- Some text strings contain the ``\n`` sequence that represents a new line.

 \`plotchar()\`